UKHomeOffice/pttg-rps-enquiry-form/apps/pttg-rps-enquiry-form/views/content/en/accessibility-statement.md

 At this time, we have not identified any content that is not within scope of the accessibility regulations.

 ## Preparation of this accessibility statement
-This statement was prepared on 23 September 2020.
-It was last reviewed on 23 September 2020.
+This statement was prepared on 23rd September 2020.
+It was last reviewed on 23rd September 2020.

-This website was last tested on 20th August 2020.
+This website was last tested on 21st September 2020.
 Testing was carried out internally by the Home Office.

 We tested the service based on a user’s ability to complete key journeys.
 All parts of the chosen journeys were tested, including documents.
 Journeys were chosen on a number of factors including usage statistics, risk assessments and subject matter.